user163/image-encryption/README.md

 - Start the program under Windows in the comand prompt with: py pyimgenc.py

 - Once the program is started, the original image is displayed first.
 A click on any key displays the encrypted image.
-A further kick displays the decrypted image.
+A further click displays the decrypted image.
 Another click deletes all images and exits the program.

 ### Example